Frequently asked questions (FAQs) about how we disclose our investments

 You can see how we voted on various matters at company meetings both in Australia and overseas.

-The same does not apply to our holdings in unlisted investments like real estate and infrastructure.
+The same doesn't apply to our holdings in unlisted investments like real estate and infrastructure.
 Results of private company meetings remain private, even though we may have a seat on the board.
 Again, this goes to maintaining the confidential nature of these privately negotiated contractual arrangements.

 See how the QSuper investment options have performed.

-Find out more about our approach to responsible investing and managing climate-related investment risks and opportunities in the investment portfolios.
+Learn more about our approach to sustainable investing and managing climate-related investment risks and opportunities in the investment portfolios.

-No – when you invest with us, the investment options are managed by our team of investment professionals who determine the holdings that aim to achieve the investment objectives set out in our investment guides.
+No – when you invest with us, the investment options are managed by our team of investment professionals.
+They determine the holdings that aim to achieve the investment objectives set out in our Product disclosure statements (PDS) and Investment Guide.

-For more information, see the Investment Choice Guide (pdf) and the relevant product disclosure statement (PDS).
+For more information, see the QSuper Investment Guide (pdf) and the relevant product disclosure statement (PDS).

 Definitions of investment terms (A-Z)